cedricgc/blog/content/post/20210220-how-cue-wins/index.md

 - Users want to be able to use CUE (with its powerful features and tooling) across multiple workflows
 - Tool makers want high demand for CUE to justify supporting a configuration language

+The challenge is that we are stuck in a local maxima.
+Almost every tool uses configuration but it is not the differentiator, so most developers settle on using a language that is widely known and supported, like YAML.
+Writ large, it is the undifferentiated heavy lifting that underlies modern software development.

+CUE will need to create a two sided market, which is harder than a network effect because each side has its own economies of scale and then matching those groups is a classic chicken-and-egg problem.
+A tall order.
+In return for overcoming this challenge, this barrier to entry becomes a powerful moat that would make CUE truly dominant for configuration.
+This is where configuration languages differ from programming languages.
+Even with network effects, there is plenty of specialization (such as garbage collected vs manual memory management) and independence for the industry to support multiple popular languages.
+There is less opportunity in configuration, where developers would not want to support multiple complex formats for a single tool or to learn multiple advanced configuration languages for largely the same kind of work.

+The winning language will enjoy a power law where that language is the ubiquitous, default choice for configuration integration, libraries, and workflows.
+Other languages can exist, but would be relatively niche and limited without the same widespread support.